Delay-induced spontaneous dark state generation from two distant excited atoms: Acknowledgments

-{\it Acknowledgments.---} {We acknowledge helpful discussions with Saikat Guha.} P.S. is a CIFAR Azrieli Global Scholar in the Quantum Information Science Program.
-This work was support by DGAPA-UNAM under grant IG120518 from Mexico, as well as CONICYT-PAI grant 77190033, and FONDECYT grant N$^{\circ}$ 11200192 from Chile.
-K.S. was supported in part by the John Templeton Foundation Award No. 62422.
+We acknowledge helpful discussions with Saikat Guha and Elizabeth Goldschmidt.
+P.S. is a CIFAR Azrieli Global Scholar in the Quantum Information Science Program.
+This work was supported by DGAPA-UNAM under grant IG101421 and IG101324 from Mexico, as well as CONICYT-PAI grant 77190033, and FONDECYT grant N$^{\circ}$ 11200192 from Chile.
+K.S. acknowledges funding support from the John Templeton Foundation Award No. 62422, the National Science Foundation under Grant No. PHY-2309341 and the Army Research Office through Grant No. W911NF2410080.